 I have a family tree half-rooted in Mexican-American culture and the seed for my love of Spanish came from that tree.
 I grew up loving my family’s heritage: delicious food; beautiful Christmas traditions; community involvement; a legacy of hard work, faith and deep family ties.
 But I didn’t grow up speaking Spanish.

-My language journey began freshman year of high school and continued through college, with a few mission trips sprinkled along the way that really helped my Spanish to start blooming.
+I began studying the language in my freshman year of high school and continued through college, with a few mission trips sprinkled along the way that really helped my Spanish to start blooming.
 At the University of California, Davis, I earned my degree in Spanish with Honors.
 Then I completed my California Single Subject Teaching Credential in Spanish at California State University, Sacramento.

 Over the last 15 years, I’ve taught preschool, high school, and all grades in between.
 Now I work with students of all ages in-home, online and at local homeschool learning centers in Loomis, Auburn, Lincoln and nearby areas of Placer County, California.
 My Spanish just keeps growing as I listen to my favorite podcasts and share my love of the language with others.

 How Day By Day Spanish Began

 For many years I taught exploratory Spanish classes at a local K-8 elementary school and as a volunteer at the school my children attend.
 My students and I met only once or twice a week for 30 to 45 minutes.
 Our classes were fun and full of Spanish, but I wasn’t satisfied with the results.
 Language learning requires regular (daily is best!) contact with the language, so I began exploring ways to expand this learning opportunity for the families at my school.
 I began looking for YouTube videos, books, podcasts, and apps that could expand my students’ experience with the Spanish language.